cncoulter/cncoulter.github.io/_posts/2019-01-01-Happy-Public-Domain-Day.md

 ***

 *Update (Jun.
-2, 2019):* I've just finished creating an ebook of Roswitha's plays for Standard Ebooks, a volunteer project that produces new, high-quality editions of public domain texts.
-[Here's the link to the book on Standard Ebooks.](https://standardebooks.org/ebooks/roswitha-of-gandersheim/plays/christopher-st-john)
+3, 2019):* I've [just finished creating]({{ site.baseurl }}{% post_url 2019-06-03-Ebook-Design-Project %}) an ebook of Roswitha's plays for Standard Ebooks, a volunteer project that produces new, high-quality editions of public domain texts.
+This new ebook is a little bit more fancy and polished than the above version.
+[Here's the link](https://standardebooks.org/ebooks/roswitha-of-gandersheim/plays/christopher-st-john) to the book on Standard Ebooks.